keter

 Charlie Kirk’s Assassination: The Day The Civil Discourse Died

-I did not always agree with Charlie, but he supported Israel, and I don’t take that for granted in this climate.
+I do not profess to know everything he said, and what I heard I certainly did not always agree with, but Charlie supported Israel, and I don’t take that for granted in this climate.
 His videos would sometimes come across my feed, and it was comforting to see him debate Jews haters on the far right and far left about Israel’s right to exist, Israel’s right to prosecute a war against Hamas, and conspiracy theories about Jews.
 (Though I will say that his recent platforming of people like Tucker Carlson and Dave Smith was of growing concern to me with their unabashed Jew hatred.)
 Love him or hate him or feel somewhere in between, not only is it horrific to murder an innocent person and celebrate his death (as many on social media are doing), Charlie, a devout Christian, spent his life respectfully debating people across the country, an act that should be celebrated and emulated.

 Civil discourse is the most Jewish thing out there.
 The Talmud is compiled of thousands of pages of civil discourse.
 Engaging in dialogue is not only about self-expression.
 Human beings have the attribute of “dibur” in Hebrew – literally “speech.”
 Like God Himself, we are the only creatures on this planet who are able to speak words.
 And speaking words with people from different perspectives allows a person to pursue truth.